Pureblueessentialsorg/pureblueessentials.com.au/content/_index.md

 Active ingredients found in plants have been used for many centuries to treat common human conditions and ailments.
 Distilling the essential oil in a plant captures and preserves these potent, active ingredients.

-\
 ***What is the value of using a remedial essential oil blend?***

 Combining active ingredients of different plants will target the complex pain and symptom makeup of an ailment.
 There is a great a variety of therapeutic grade, pure essential oils in our products, combining the effective qualities of different plants for maximum potency.

 For example:

-\- Cedarwood and frankincense in a bath soak (search bath soaks).
+- Cedarwood and frankincense in a bath soak (search bath soaks).

-\-Lavender and lemongrass in a magnesium spray for tired, aching, or cramping muscles (search Magnesium Rub Plus)
+-Lavender and lemongrass in a magnesium spray for tired, aching, or cramping muscles (search Magnesium Rub Plus)

-\- Lavender and peppermint included in a remedial essential oil blend for headaches (search Headache Help).
+- Lavender and peppermint included in a remedial essential oil blend for headaches (search Headache Help).

-\- Ylangylang, clary sage and rose oil included in a remedial blend for pre-menstrual symptoms (search PMS Lift).
+- Ylangylang, clary sage and rose oil included in a remedial blend for pre-menstrual symptoms (search PMS Lift).

-\- Oregano oil, together with turmeric and ginger oil included in a blend for arthritis pain (search I said ‘No’ Arthr)
+- Oregano oil, together with turmeric and ginger oil included in a blend for arthritis pain (search I said ‘No’ Arthr)

-\- Clove oil combined with eucalyptus, cinnamon and lemon included in a general antibacterial, antiviral, antifungal formula (search Four thieves).
+- Clove oil combined with eucalyptus, cinnamon and lemon included in a general antibacterial, antiviral, antifungal formula (search Four thieves).

-\- Helichrysum, Vitamin E and tea tree oils included in a wound care formula (search Wound Care).
+- Helichrysum, Vitamin E and tea tree oils included in a wound care formula (search Wound Care).

 We believe optimal health and youngliving is possible, no matter what your age.

-Have a browse in our shop and we hope you find a remedial product that will genuinely help you feel better.
+Have a browse in our [shop](/shop) and we hope you find a remedial product that will genuinely help you feel better.

-If you have any questions, please get in touch with us here at pure blue essentials.
-See the 'contact us' information.
+If you have any questions, please [get in touch with us](/contact) here at pure blue essentials.